 I had run across Richard Turner (above left) myself, in an earlier chapter of my life.
 Back then, as a would-be home invader, he made quite an impression on me.
 The experience rattled me to my core, and at the same time reaffirmed my determination to carry a firearm with me every day.
 And night.

-Roughly twelve-plus years ago, our paths crossed while I spent the night at my girlfriend’s house.
+Roughly twelve-plus years ago, our paths crossed while I spent the night at my then-girlfriend’s house.
 While I didn’t know the guy, at a glance I could see that he was big, imposing and no doubt quite strong.
 Furthermore, I recognized pretty quickly that he wasn’t operating with a full Happy Meal upstairs.
 In the end, a few days later, the police hauled the would-be home intruder off to jail when he returned once more.

 Here’s what happened….

-Miss Tia would eventually my wife, but at the time I had just started dating her.
+Miss Tia would eventually become my (first) wife, but at the time I had just started dating her.
 Friends called her “Tia the Magnificent” for her poise, beauty, physical strength…and fortitude for putting up with me.
 For better or worse, she lived in one of those fringe neighborhoods near the local ghetto.

 The neighborhood’s claim to fame?
 It stood as the first African-American neighborhood Champaign, Illinois.
 My then-girlfriend was an African-American…and still is, for that matter.
 Her dad was career Air Force and her mom worked for the local library system.

 Tia owned Lily, a kind of black lab with lot of pit bull thrown into the mix.
 The dog loved me as much as she loved Tia.